chpc-tech-eval/scc/tutorial0/README.md

 ![Image](resources/Com-net1.png)

-Once the network between the machines has been set up, configure the IP addresses on each vm and your cluster will be connected.
+Once the network between the machines has been set up, configure the IP addresses on each VM and your cluster will be connected.

 ## Configure IP Addresses

-With the network adaptors set up, you now need to assign a static IP address to each vm so they can communicate with each other.
+With the network adapters set up, you now need to assign a static IP address to each VM so they can communicate with each other.
 We use static IPs (fixed addresses that do not change) because later you will be setting up a hosts file that maps names to IP addresses, if the IPs kept changing this would break that setup.

 ### What is an IP Address?